surniaulula/wpsso/readme.txt

 = 5.5.3 =

 (2019/08/13) Removed the "Use HTTPS for Video API Requests" option (HTTPS is now used for every API request).

-= 5.5.2.1 =

-(2019/08/10) Fixed unrelated post data in Schema @graph markup when the "Auto-Refresh Cache After Clearing" option is enabled.